scaleoutsystems/fedn/README.rst

 Core Features
 =============

--  **Built for real-world production scenarios.** FEDn is highly scalable and resilient via a tiered architecture where multiple aggregation servers (combiners) form a network to divide up the work to coordinate clients and aggregate models.
+-  **Scalable and resilient.** FEDn is highly scalable and resilient via a tiered architecture where multiple aggregation servers (combiners) form a network to divide up the work to coordinate clients and aggregate models.
    Recent benchmarks show high performance both for thousands of clients in a cross-device setting and for large model updates (1GB) in a cross-silo setting.